Genuine multipartite entanglement from many-electron systems

-Here, the indices in the subscript of the $n$RDM that specify the orbitals run from $1$ to $n$ and have been omitted for simplicity, while $\sigma$ and $\sigma'$ are $n$-dimensional vectors, whose components $\sigma_i$ specify the ``up'' or ``down'' spin state.
+Here, the indices in the subscript of the $n$RDM that specify the orbitals run from $1$ to $n$ and have been omitted for simplicity, while $\sigma$ and $\sigma'$ are $n$-dimensional vectors, whose components $\sigma_i=\uparrow,\downarrow$ specify the spin state.
+If the number of extracted electrons coincides with the overall number of particles ($n=N$), the extracted spin state coincides with a pure state (see Sec.
+III of the Supplemental Material \cite{SM}).

-Because $\rho_{{\bf\sigma},{\bf\sigma}'}^{(n)}$ is the density matrix of a pure spin state, the GME can be quantified via the GME concurrence~\cite{Ma11b,Huber2010}:
+When the $n$BRDM corresponds, up to a normalization factor, to the projector on a pure spin state $|\Phi_s\rangle$, the GME can be quantified via the GME concurrence~\cite{Ma11b,Huber2010}: